High School Student Resume Templates (+ Writing Tips)

 Why is a high school resume important?

-A high school student resume is important because it serves many purposes.
+A high school student resume is important because it serves many purposes, including:

-• Helps you get comfortable building a resume.
+• Helping you get comfortable with resume writing.

 A resume can also help self-evaluate your high school career.
 For example, you can include non-honors and non-academic achievements in your resume, like spearheading a club, if you were recognized by peers and teachers, leadership role in extracurricular activities and more.

-What should be included in a high school resume?
+What should you put on a high school resume?

-Because you are starting out, you can include other sections to highlight your skills.
+Because you are starting out, you can include other sections to highlight your skills, such as:

 How can I make my high school resume stand out?

-• Include your volunteering — Whether you stick with one cause or enjoy helping different organizations, add these activities to your resume.
+• Include your volunteer experience: Whether you stick with one cause or enjoy helping different organizations, add these activities to your resume.

-Your resume should always be tailored to its application.
+Your resume should always be tailored to the job description.
 An employer would want to know about your skills, while a college application benefits from knowing more about your extracurriculars.

-Before you start writing your resume for a high school student, keep in mind what you’re creating it for and use that to tailor your resume.
+Before you start writing your resume, keep in mind what you’re creating it for and use that to tailor your resume.
 If it is for a job, use the job description and include keywords on your resume.
 If you’re creating it as an addition to your college application, include everything you can from your high school career.
+Here are a few more tips to consider:

 • Include your contact information.
 Limit it to email and phone numbers.
 There is no need to include an address, city and state should suffice.